 Adjusting the where you would like the light to be pointing was also very easy as the light is connected to a clicking mechanism that makes changing positions for the light super easy.

 Stop Sign Test:

 For this test, I stood outside of my driveway, turned each running light on to their brightest setting to see which one would illuminate the stop sign the most.

 The test was to see how much light the running light emitted and if it was bright enough to see upwards of 150 feet away (give or take).

-The X53 is very similar to the X96 however the actual light is bigger.
+The X53 is very similar to the X195 however the actual light is bigger.
 The three settings make it very easy to click through before or during a run.